sfeakes/ipfire-scripts/README.md

 dns_blocklist.sh -s 1,"http://pgl.yoyo.org/as/serverlist.php?hostformat=hosts&showintro=0&mimetype=plaintext"
 ```

 List all knows sources with the –l parameter.
+This will list sources with an ID next to each, use this ID with the -s parameter.
-Enable sources with –s <list>.
-<list> Must be a list of numbers and urls, that are comma separated and contain no spaces.
+Enable sources with –s Can be a list of numbers and urls, that are comma separated and contain no spaces.
 If a number is used, the corresponding known source will be used to download sources from, if a url is used, the script will try to download content from that url.
 If you need to pass query parameters, then quots muse be used.

 ### Below are a list of the sources that can be configured (turned on or off) with -s parameter ###